Slide rules and how we used to use them for calculating

 Using the cursor to mark intermediate positions enables several numbers to be multiplied together in one go.

-Where the numbers contain decimals, for example if 3.59 is to be multiplied by 4.62, the cursor becomes more important for accurate reading, although three significant figures are all that can normally be achieved with a standard slide rule.
+Where the numbers contain decimals, for example if 3.59 is to be multiplied by 4.62, the cursor becomes more important for accurate reading.

 Slide rules cannot put in powers of ten or a decimal point.
 So you need to do a rough answer in your head to see what these should be.
 For example a multiplication like: